ysenkun/face-recognition/README.md

 # yurihs_demo

 ## Introduction
-This repository is a minimal system that uses FaceNet for face recognition.
+This repository is a face recognition system based on FaceNet.
 ### :raising_hand: Cited by:
 1. https://github.com/davidsandberg/facenet